Crime of passion: France

 Article 324 of the French penal code was copied by Middle Eastern Arab countries.
 According to the Honour Based Violence Awareness Network, the penal codes that were enacted under the Napoleonic Empire influenced the development of laws in North Africa and the Middle East.
 These laws permit reduced sentences for murders that are "related to honour".
 The French Article 324 inspired Jordan's Article 340 and Article 98.
 The 1858 Ottoman Penal Code's Article 188 was also inspired by Article 324.
 Both the French Article 324 and Ottoman article 188 were drawn on to create Jordan's Article 340, which was retained after a 1944 revision of laws, and still applies to this day.

 The Napoleonic Code has been an extremely influential code.
 Many laws around the world have been modeled on it.
 The code was applied to all territories under Napoleon's control and has also influenced several other countries in Europe and South America.
 In addition to leniency to crimes of passion, this code enshrined the unquestionable authority of men over their families and deprived women of any individual rights, and reduced the rights of illegitimate children.
 It also reintroduced colonial slavery.
 The example of the Napoleonic Code is often used in debates about Westernization, Europeanization and imperialism.
+The Napoleonic Code was also influential in the "marry-your-rapist laws" (in force in France until 1994), which were exported to other parts of the world too.

+France also had a strong culture of dueling meant to uphold honor, and France was called by National Geographic "the dueling capital of Europe".
+This dueling culture was also exported to Latin America, and was extremely strong in Uruguay (see below the section on Uruguay).
+In Corsica, a place influenced throughout the centuries both by Italian and French culture, there was a strong custom of vendetta, which required Corsicans to kill anyone who wronged their family honor.
+Between 1821 and 1852, no fewer than 4,300 vendetta killings were perpetrated in Corsica.

+Stories about adulterous women, suicides and homicides committed due to 'passion', featured prominently in French literature in the 19th century, and "In literature as in life, unconventional women needed to be severely punished lest their defiant attitudes inspire further acts of rebellion".

+Haiti

+Haiti, a former French colony, had a crime of passion law similar to that of France until 2005, when it was abolished.
+Adultery was also decriminalized in 2005.